Family Nature Club

 Wolf Creek NFH Family Nature Club & 4-H Fishing Club

-For more information on any of the Nature Club, please contact the following: Environmental Education/Outreach Specialist, at 270-343-3797 or via email: email@example.com
+For more information about the Nature Rocks!
+Family Nature Club, please contact the Environmental Education/Outreach Specialist, at 270-343-3797 or via email: email@example.com

 4-H Fishing Club

 Wolf Creek National Fish Hatchery, in partnership with the Russell County Cooperative Extension Service, currently offers the 4-H Fishing Club.
 Each meeting will offer a myriad of fish related topics including fishing near the Hatchery’s surrounding waters.
 We can’t promise you will become an expert fisherman if you become a member of the 4-H Fishing Club, but we can promise that you’ll increase your knowledge and skill by participating in our meetings and outings.
 You will learn from professional organizations, fishing guides and fellow members.

 To be a part of the upcoming club, plan to attend the first two meetings.
 Meetings will be held on the first Tuesday of each month.
-For the months of December, January, and February we will meet at the Russell County Extension Office from 4;30-5:30pm CST and for the months of March-May we will meet at the hatchery from 5-6:30pm CST.
+For the months of November, December, January, and February we will meet at the Russell County Extension Office from 5-6:30pm CST and for the months of March, April, May, August, September, and October. we will meet at the hatchery from 5-6:30pm CST.
 Wolf Creek NFH welcomes into membership youth ages 9 – 18 who are interested in fishing, FREE of charge.

 All members 16 and older must possess a valid KY Fishing License and Trout Stamp.
 Fishing gear is provided; members are encouraged to bring their own rod and tackle.
 Children under 16 must be accompanied by an adult.

-For more information on the upcoming 4-H Fishing Club, please contact James Gray, Environmental Education/Outreach Specialist at 270-343-3797 or via email: firstname.lastname@example.org
+For more information on the upcoming 4-H Fishing Club, please contact the Environmental Education/Outreach Specialist at 270-343-3797 or via email: firstname.lastname@example.org

 Wolf Creek National Fish Hatchery Recognized via Regional and National Awards